VaclavElias/stride-website-next/README.md

 ## RC4 Checklist
 - [x] Web - Ensure excerpt and page description is set for all pages
+- [x] Web/Wiki - Shall we mention that we use Bootstrap and Fontawesome to support Open Source community?

 ## RC3 Checklist
 - [x] Web - Dark theme - Update `[data-bs-theme=dark]` in css or disable in `site.json`